 "Reader development" means active intervention; “selling” the reading experience and what it can do for the reader to:

 - increase children's confidence and enjoyment of reading

 - offer opportunities for people to share their reading experience

-Rachel Van Riel has developed this concept (see her website Opening the book) to encourage, support and foster audience engagement with reading and literature.
+Rachel Van Riel has developed this concept to encourage, support and foster audience engagement with reading and literature.

-Promoting books across ages.
-For instance, sophisticated picture books can be promoted to older students, easy reading fiction as “quick reads” suitable for older children will encourage struggling readers to find books that suit their abilities.
+- promoting books across ages such as promoting sophisticated picture books and easy reading fiction as “quick reads” to older children, helping encourage struggling readers to find books that suit their abilities.

 - providing selected book lists to parents targeted to their child’s interests and reading level

 - inviting parents into the library to choose books for and with their children

 - sending messages home to parents about great read-alouds and great new books.